OGGM/oggm/docs/input-data.rst

 - ``rgi_dir`` is the location where the RGI shapefiles are extracted.
 - ``test_dir`` is the location where OGGM will write some of its output during tests.
 It can be set to ``tmp_dir`` if you want to, but it can also be another directory (for example a fast SSD disk).
-This folder shouldn't grow too large but here again, delete it if you need to.
+This folder shouldn't become too large but here again, don't hesitate to delete it if you need to.

 .. note::